curtmorgan3/quest-bound-docs/docs/logic/logic.md

 sidebar_position: 1
 ---

-# Automating Your Ruleset with Logic
+# Logic And Nodes

-Mechanics of your game can be captured within Quest Bound as logic, then used to automate character sheets.
+Mechanics of your game can be captured within Quest Bound as logic, then used to automate character sheets or the creation of rulebook pages.
 Logic is added to attributes with the Logic Editor.
-To edit an attribute's logic, select the attribute and click the logic button to open this editor.
+To edit an attribute's logic, select the logic button in the attribute chart.

 ![img](./img/logic-editor.png)